syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 You can get the overall status from the “IsSignatureValid” property available in the “PdfSignatureValidationResult” class.

-The following code example explains how to validate digitally signed PDF document signature.
+The following code example explains how to validate the digitally signed PDF document signature.

 {% tabs %}